Majdi-Aref/restaurant/README.md

   - Add Heroku Hostname to ALLOWED_HOSTS (mine is "savour") as follows:
     - ALLOWED_HOSTS = ["PROJ_NAME.herokuapp.com", "YOUR_HOSTNAME"]

 ## 11. 10.
-In the top level of the root directory of your Codeanywhere workspace:
+In the top level of the root directory of your Codeanywhere workspace

 - Create 3 new folders: media, static, templates
 - Create a Procfile